Roger is an English cornetist who receives worldwide critical acclaim for his performances.

 Roger has released many solo CD’s and appears as a soloist on over twenty albums with ensembles from England, Switzerland, Holland, U.S.A. and Japan.
 In addition, he has written a book, Websters PPP: Preparation, Practice, Performance which has received great critical acclaim across the globe and is available in English and German.

 Outside of his playing, Roger is a senior lecturer at The Royal Northern College of Music where he conducts research in the area of psychotherapy, with special relevance to the needs of musicians.
 As well as this he delivers lectures and consultations in the area of Performance Psychology drawing on the aspects of Cognitive Behavioural Therapy.
-In recognition of his work at the RNCM, Roger has been awarded the title of Professor.
+In recognition of his work at the RNCM, Roger has been awarded the title of Professor (personal Chair).

 Roger is an Ambassador for Besson Musical Instruments and has been actively involved in the development of new products since 1988, and as of 2018 he has joined a prestigious line up of Ambassadors for the charity, Music for All.